 Image: Wikipedia

-Line art illustrations are pretty straightforward illustrations that are typically drawn on a plain background.
-The images consist of distinguished curved or straight lines, with the absence of shades, hues, or colors.
-Although the lines can have various colors, line art illustrations are often monochromatic.
+Line art illustrations are pretty straightforward and typically drawn on a plain background.
+They consist of distinguished curved or straight lines without shades, hues, or colors.
+Although the lines can have various colors, they are often monochromatic.

 This type of illustration is typically two-dimensional or three-dimensional.
 Line art illustrations have a long history as it started decades ago in black-and-white print publications.